indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/ViewingVirtualFirewall.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---
-# Viewing Virtual Firewall Details
+# Viewing Virtual Firewall

 As the virtual firewalls are created, Cloud Console users can view the enabled Virtual Firewalls in the **Networking > Virtual Firewalls** section.
 The following details are shown: